LinardosPaschopoulos/BookStoreManager/README.md

 •	publisher that will be a String object.

-•	pages that will be a String object with the form firstPage—lastPage i.e.: “995—1072”.
+•	pages that will be a String object with the form firstPage - lastPage i.e.: “995 - 1072”.

 •	year that will be a String object i.e.: “1990”.